analyticsgym/analytics_fundamentals/0_sql/5_timestamps_and_dates.md

+### Reminders

-Reminder: below is a recap of key timestamp/date functions in PostgreSQL (database vendors expected to have slightly different syntax).
-TODO: how to better format code; long horizontal lines are not ideal and wrapping making readability tricky
+-   below is a recap of key timestamp/date functions in PostgreSQL (database vendors expected to have slightly different syntax)
+-   future todo: how to better format code; long horizontal lines are not ideal and wrapping making readability tricky

 #### EXTRACT